openmrs/openmrs-eip/distribution/docs/README.md

 ```shell
 java -jar -Dspring.profiles.active=receiver openmrs-eip-app-{VERSION}.jar
 ```
-Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log`, where {USER.HOME} is the path to your user home directory.
+Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{eip.home}/logs/openmrs-eip.log`, where {eip.home} is the path to your installation directory.

 ### Sender